Behavior Score Prediction in Resting-State Functional MRI by Deep State Space Modeling: Results Discussion

 \subsubsection{Predictive Accuracy}

-In this experiment, the accuracy of different approaches are compared by analyzing the Pearson correlation coefficient ($R$) and associated $p$-values between the predicted and true behavior scores for each cognitive subcategory.
-In \tabref{tab:pcc}, the $R$ values are reported for MoCA, average memory, and average language for each method; for brevity, only the MoCA R values are discussed below.
-As demonstrated, the functional connectivity method (FCM) achieves $R=0.07$ which closely aligns with published literature values of $R=0.07$ \cite{michelle_thesis} and $R=0.15$ \cite{mocadepression}.
+In this experiment, the accuracy of different approaches is compared by analyzing the Pearson correlation coefficient ($R$) and associated $p$-values between the predicted and true behavior scores for each cognitive subcategory.
+In \tabref{tab:pcc}, the $R$ values are reported for MoCA, average memory, and average language for each method; for brevity, only the MoCA $ R$ values are discussed below.
+As demonstrated, the functional connectivity method (FCM) achieves $R=0.07$, which closely aligns with published literature values of $R=0.07$ \cite{michelle_thesis} and $R=0.15$ \cite{mocadepression}.
 This is not a fair comparison given the different datasets and methods employed, yet our value appears in line with these works.
+Further, the CPM method achieves a similar range with the positive edge model achieving a value of $R=0.06$, which is not too different from FC.

-Regardless, this is where the literature ends; with functional connectivity.
-Compared to the timeseries approaches that perform better, this indicates that there is important temporal dynamics useful for behavior score prediction that is lost.
-Shifting to model-based timeseries methods, I-ICA improves over the FCM baseline by learning the distinct sources that compose the BOLD data leading a MoCA value of $R=0.14$.
-However, since the sources are independent across subjects, this individual approach lacks group level information useful for forming shared sources among individuals.
-Thus, the G-ICA method with $R=0.18$, provides an advantage to finding shared sources at the population level.
-Yet, the ALFF approach ends up being the best \emph{model-based} method with $R=0.20$.
+Regardless, this is where the literature ends, with connectivity-based methods.
+Compared to the timeseries approaches that perform better, this indicates that important temporal dynamics useful for behavior score prediction are lost.
+Shifting to model-based timeseries methods, I-ICA improves over the FCM baseline by learning the distinct sources that compose the BOLD data, leading to a MoCA value of $R=0.14$.
+However, since the sources are independent across subjects, this individual approach lacks group-level information that would enable shared sources among individuals.
+Thus, the G-ICA method with $R=0.18$ provides an advantage in finding shared sources at the population level.
+Yet, the ALFF approach turns out to be the best \emph{model-based} method, with $R=0.20$.

 However, these previous approaches use \emph{model-based} feature extraction that may not be optimally relevant for behavior score prediction.
 By comparison, the deep learning methods performed relatively well with values within $R=0.19-0.28$.
-Shifting to NeuroMamba, our \emph{data-driven} multivariate timeseries method, it achieved the highest value $R=0.36$, indicating superior capability in learning temporal dynamics.
+Shifting to NeuroMamba, our \emph{data-driven} multivariate timeseries method, it achieved the highest value $R=0.36$, indicating superior capability in learning temporal dynamics in contrast to the reported CNN (TCN), Transformer (PatchTST), and RNN (BiLSTM) models.